mazwat/mazwat.github.io/electrical-circuits-lm.md

 |--|--|
 |![Circuit Drawing](images/basic-circuit.png)|![Schematic](images/schematic-1.png)|

-Wiring quickly becomes chaotic and complex and unlike a purely digital project if you make a mistake you can’t control Z or restore a previous version so having a good schematic or diagram is vital to keep track of you set-up as you develop your project.
+Wiring quickly becomes chaotic and complex and unlike a purely digital project if you make a mistake you can’t control Z or restore a previous version so having a good schematic or diagram is vital to keep track of your set-up as you develop your project.

 ![Messy Bread Board](images/messy-board.png)
 *Fig. 7 - A Complex Wiring Set-up*